 \paragraph{\textbf{Connected topological variations in flat space.}} Due to the technical difficulties involved in ensuring gluing conditions along spheres of varying radii in a general background manifold $(M,g)$, and for instructive purposes, we will first implement the idea for the flat space $(\R^{n},\eta)$, where

-(for example, this is Euclidean space for Euclidean signature $(r,s)=(0,n)$, and Minkowski space for Lorentzian signature $(r,s)=(1,n-1)$).
-The fully general case is developed in the next paragraphs using a rigorous surgery setup.
+(this is Euclidean space for Euclidean signature $(r,s)=(0,n)$, and Minkowski space for Lorentzian signature $(r,s)=(1,n-1)$, and so on).
+The fully general case is developed in subsequent paragraphs using a rigorous surgery setup.